tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

 - A short report explaining the purpose of each resource, steps followed during deployment, and resolutions to any challenges Note : Manage the namespaces properly while deploying the yaml files

+    - OpenSearch

+        - The resources provided for this service include a PodDisruptionBudget, ConfigMap, two Services, and a StatefulSet.
+        - PodDisruptionBudget ensures OpenSearch is highly available during activities like scaling or updates by defining the minimum no of pods that must be available
+        - The configMap contains the OpenSearch configuration file defining essential settings for the Opensearch cluster.
+        - The ClusterIP service provides internal access to OpenSearch
+        - Headless Service ??
+        - Stateful Set ??

+    - Jaeger

+        -